-Today we will take a look at some of the most reliable WordPress resources the Internet has to offer.
+Today we will take a look at some of the most reliable WordPress resources the Internet has to offer in 2022.
 Some are free to be used by all and some offer more structured and high-quality information and thus require payment.
 The good news is, no matter your budget, there is something available for everyone.

 Here WordPress news and headlines from around the web are gathered in one convenient spot.
 Listing the hottest blog posts and articles found on the Internet today, this site makes it easy to access the information you are interested in.
 Simply click on the link and Alltop redirects you to the website you are looking for.

 What better way to get information about WordPress than to use its own website created by the developers themselves.
 This site offers not only the download of the CMS itself, but the history behind the creation of WordPress, forums involving other WordPress users, access to themes and plugins, ways to get involved in the WordPress community, and even documentation for when you need a little support.

 This free online WordPress resource, founded in July of 2009 by Syed Balkhi, is great for those just starting out.
 However, even the most advanced developer is bound to find some useful tips and tricks as new tutorials and articles are uploaded daily.
 With well-written articles, videos, guides, and a useful glossary, this resource is good bookmarking material.